yingfeng23/yingfeng23.github.io/_posts/2023-02-05-hiring-pt1-strategies.md

 It was a little weird and definitely lonely, but I treated them essentially like peers: I served as a honest conduit with our upper management and did my best to provide feedback on their performance, but as far as the actual work that they did, we were very much partners in figuring out what to do and how to do it.
 It was a strange but fruitful relationship, and also meant that as they got promoted into more senior roles and as we fleshed out our management structure, the transition to being true peers was fairly seamless.

+## Junior hires also play an important role

 Despite my energy and passion for senior hires, there are absolutely times when a junior hire is a great idea.
 If the work you need to offload is repetitive or operational and fairly stable, you can almost certainly transition it to a junior hire.
 I also learned this the hard way: our daily data review was done by PhD's for over a year, whereas now it's performed by a team of entry-level data analysts.